 4. Teeth are white

-We turn on the TV and there they are: the stars shining with immaculate, perfectly white teeth.
+We turn on the TV and there they are: all the celebrities with their immaculate, perfectly white teeth.

 Perfectly white teeth are the result of whiteners that can be toxic in the long run.